I Want To...

 Jun Liu, David Sullivan, graduate student Curtis Chong, and postdoc Xiaochun Chen discovered XC11 by high-throughput screening of a large compound library.
 They are featured in the September 25, 2006 issue of CHEMICAL AND ENGINEERING NEWS in an article in the "News of the Week" section entitled, "New Antimalarial Target is found".

-Congratuations to Curtis Chong for being the first author on two published papers in 2006 that have attracted media coverage and inquiries.
-To review the media coverage, please click on: The Johns Hopkins Clinical Compound Screening Initiative (JHCCSI).
+Congratulations to Curtis Chong for being the first author on two published papers in 2006 that have attracted media coverage and inquiries.

 In the May 24, 2006 issue of ANGEWANDTE CHEMIE, Xiaoyi Hu and Jun Liu published a paper in collaboration with Brian Matthews' group, and it is featured on the cover of the journal.
 The cover article is entitled, "Identification of Pyridinylpyrimidines as Inhibitors of Human Methionine Aminopeptidases".